quentintaranpino/nostrcheck-server/DOCS.md

 }
 ```

-Based on your active selection and the provided information, here is the updated documentation for the `updateLightningAddress` method:

 ### lightningaddress [PUT]

 This method updates a user's Lightning address in the application.
 The request must include a valid `lightningaddress` in the route parameters and a valid authorization header.
 On success, it updates the user's Lightning address and returns a success message.

 This endpoint also can use the [NIP98](https://github.com/nostr-protocol/nips/blob/master/98.md) HTTP Auth for getting the user's authkey.
-The NIP98's pubkey must have the "allowed" field with "1" on registered database.

 Endpoint: https://nostrcheck.me/api/v2/lightningaddress/{lightningaddress}